iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Under Top-15/ > 0.5 million, class 10 Karnataka board exam.
 100/100 in Math, Science, Social Sciences.
 Top 5 throughout school, 2015

 ---------------------------------------------------------------------
 Most recent Extra curricular Activities & Achievements

+These are the testament for my involvement in activities other than academics

 • Trained in Abacus 🧮.
 Participant at National and State level competition
 • Played Volleyball in high school at Zonal & Taluk level